Things to consider with a direct payment

 Things to consider if you use your direct payment to buy support from care agencies, day services or other activities

-If you choose to buy support from a care agency or day service provider, the maximum standard rate is £24.69 an hour for care agencies, if higher you will need to discuss with your social care worker.
+If you choose to buy support from a care agency or day service provider, the maximum standard rate is £26.18 an hour for care agencies.
+If the cost is higher you'll need to discuss it with your social care worker.

-To find an agency you can use the Care Choices Shropshire E-book.
+You can use the Care Choices Shropshire E-book to find an agency.

 If agency carers support you with personal care (helping you to wash, dress etc) they'll need to be registered with the Care Quality Commission (CQC).
 You can find that out from the CQC website.